Knight

 This week has been a bit slower than others.
 I have basically just been reusing code that I have already written to complete the rest of the calibration process.
 In order to finish this process I need to go back and edit my function that generates the hough lines so that after each generation it checks to make sure that there was a minimum number of lines drawn.
 This should help with the calibration where we need user input to make sure that the user has the correct choices to select.
 I have found that the distance the user sets up this camera requires very different settings, so by adding this small part it should solve this issue.

 I also have begun planning how I am actually detecting piece movement.
 Between the CS professors we managed to come up with 2 solutions (one of which is much more preferable than the other).
 The first and ideal solution is to detect the number of edges found in each of squares.
-By comparing previous runs to our current runs, we should be able to determine which of the pieces is moved by which square now has more edges than previously.
+By comparing previous runs to our current runs, we should be able to determine which piece moved by checking which square now has more edges than it did previously.
 If this does not work we have a backup plan of creating a neural net for piece recognition.
 The amount of data that I would have to collect to implement this however would be less than ideal.